ymcatwincities/openy_gated_content/modules/openy_gc_personal_training/README.md

 ## Requirements

 This module requires [State Machine](drupal.org/project/state_machine) contrib project.
-It is absent in the Virtual Y composer.json since we dont want to install unneeded modules to all VY projects.
-Please add it to your project if you want to use this module.
+It will be automatically installed by Composer.
+Enable it in case if you need Cancel session feature.

 ## Module structure